Selected New and Ongoing USDA Food Loss and Waste Reduction Activities

 Consumer Education about Food Loss and Waste

-Consumers account for 21 percent of food loss and waste in the United States.
+Consumers account for a large share of food loss and waste in the United States.
 To help inform them about food waste, the USDA Center for Nutrition Policy and Promotion has developed a new infographic, Let’s Talk Trash, with information on food loss and waste facts and reduction tips.
 Moreover, a new section on choosemyplate.gov will educate consumers about reducing food waste to help stretch household budgets.
 The potential audience for this outreach is large.
 Since the launch of MyPlate in 2011, ChooseMyPlate.gov has become a popular federal resource for consumers seeking information on nutrition and health.
 The number of visitors has grown from 6.5 million in 2011 to 50.6 million in August 2015 and the site received more than 288 million page views.
 Facts about food waste and tips to help consumers reduce will be a valuable addition to ChooseMyPlate.gov as USDA strives to motivate food waste reduction.

 Consumer Education about Food Storage